CertifaiAI/data-science-fundamentals/day_4/1S_Creating Database & SQL Querying.md

 Keywords breakdown: <br>
 - `COPY ...
 FROM ...` - Copies data from a file to a table.
 - `DELIMITER` - Specifies the character that separates columns within each row (line) of the file.
+- `CSV` - Indicates that the file is in csv format.
-- `CSV HEADER` - Uses these keywords only if the CSV has the header and the header names match with table column names.
+- `HEADER` - Uses these keywords only if the CSV has the header and it will ignore the headers when import.

 You can run the `SELECT` SQL statement to check the imported data.
 All the values of `intern_duration` in the `intern` table are intended to be blank for the `UPDATE` query later.